 Apache Kafka® is the leading streaming and queuing technology for large-scale, always-on applications.
 Instaclustr’s Managed Service for Apache Kafka® is the best way to run Kafka in the cloud, providing you a production ready and fully supported Apache Kafka cluster in minutes.

 SOC 2 Certified

-Instaclustr brings SOC 2 Managed Apache Kafka providing externally audit assurance that we manage the security and availability of your cluster to industry best practice.
-Our SOC2 program includes security and availability considerations in our design, continually reviewing and testing, monitoring the environment and having a suitable response capability.
+Instaclustr brings SOC 2 Managed Apache Kafka providing externally audit assurance that we manage the security and availability of your cluster to industry best practices.
+Our SOC2 program includes security and availability considerations in our design, continually reviewing, testing, and monitoring the environment and having a suitable response capability.

 Instaclustr Managed Apache Kafka

 Our hosted and fully managed Apache Kafka on AWS, Azure and GCP is bundled up with a host of additional features.

 What is Apache Kafka®?

 Apache Kafka is the leading streaming and queuing technology for large-scale, always-on applications.

-Fundamentally, Kafka is a system that takes streams of messages (from applications known as producers), stores them reliably on a central cluster (called the brokers) and allows those streams to be received by applications that process the messages (applications called consumers).
+Kafka takes streams of messages (from applications known as producers), stores them reliably on a central cluster (called the brokers) and allows those streams to be received by applications that process the messages (applications called consumers).